+My first name is the Russian version of Elizabeth.
 I like all versions of my name: please call me Liza, Lisa, Eliza, or Elizabeth, whatever you like the best.
 In case you were curious, Elizaveta is pronounced as "Ye (like in yellow) - lee - zah - VYE - tah".
-Standard pronounsation of Liza is "LEE - zah".
+Standard pronunciation of Liza is "LEE - zuh".

-In addition to doing research and explaining math, I enjoy coding and playing with data.
-Back in Moscow, I completed two year CS program in Yandex Data Analysis school, and it was such a great time.
-Nowadays I infrequently participate in online contests alone or with friends.
+In addition to doing research and explaining math for various audiences, I enjoy coding and playing with data.
+During my undergraduate time in Moscow, I completed two year CS program in Yandex Data Analysis school, it was such a great time.

-My other interests include all that I find beautiful or challenging.
-For example, songs, art, cities, mountains, cats, puzzles...
-Finally, I love talking to people, sharing experiences and drinking coffee - dark roast preferrable.
+My non-mathy interests include all that I find beautiful or challenging.
+For example, songs, art, street art, cities, oceans and mountains, cats, great stories of any kind, poetry and classic fantasy, puzzles...
+Finally, I love consuming and talking about coffee and European sweets.

 “Poirot,” I said.
 “I have been thinking.”